anyadovgal/piezo_gui/README.md

 This is a repository to help with controlling a Thorlabs KPZ101 Piezo Driver.
-It is configured for 2D motion, and is about 90% complete, and mostly usable for motion.
+It is configured for 2D motion, and is about 90% complete (it is fairly usable in its current state).